imedix2021/amed_sgan2020/README.md

 In our environment, training takes 3-4 days or more.
 Select the network with the lowest FID after the training and use it for image generation.

 ### Image generation: run_generator.py
+Example 1:ython run_generator.py generate-images --network=results/00010-stylegan2-benign-dataset-2gpu-config-e/network-snapshot-012499.pkl --seeds=1-25000 --truncation-psi=1.6
-Example: python run_generator.py generate-images --network=results/00011-stylegan2-cancer-dataset-2gpu-config-e/network-snapshot-009918.pkl --seeds=0-24999 --truncation-psi=1.0
+Example 2: python run_generator.py generate-images --network=results/00011-stylegan2-cancer-dataset-2gpu-config-e/network-snapshot-009918.pkl --seeds=1-25000 --truncation-psi=1.6

 ## 4. InceptionResNetV2 implementation
 Build another new Anaconda virtual environment as follows.